-While a good number of students commit to scientific careers, in areas as diverse as agriculture, animal health consumer goods, conservation, epidemiology, food, informatics and many more.
+A good number of students commit to scientific careers, in areas as diverse as agriculture, animal health consumer goods, conservation, epidemiology, food and informatics.

 Book an appointment or attend a drop-in eventCheck out our careers events this term